Coronary angioplasty and stents

-Coronary artery damage.
-Your coronary artery may be torn or ruptured during the procedure.
+- Coronary artery damage.
+The coronary artery may be torn or ruptured during the procedure.
 These complications may require emergency bypass surgery.

-Stroke.
+- Stroke.
 During angioplasty, a stroke can occur if plaques break loose when the catheters are being threaded through the aorta.
 Blood clots also can form in catheters and travel to the brain if they break loose.
-A stroke is an extremely rare complication of coronary angioplasty, and blood thinners are used during the procedure to reduce the risk.
+A stroke is an extremely rare complication of coronary angioplasty.
+Blood thinners are used during the procedure to reduce the risk.

 How you prepare

 Before a scheduled angioplasty, your doctor will review your medical history and do a physical exam.
 You may need to have some tests, including a chest X-ray, electrocardiogram and blood tests, before your procedure.
 Your doctor will also perform an imaging test called a coronary angiogram to see if the arteries to your heart are blocked and if they can be treated with angioplasty.